Shoyeb45/WebDevelopment/FashionStore/README.md

 - `cellspacing` and `cellpadding` : It is a similar to margin and padding of css.

-- `rules` : row, columns, all, none
+- `rules` : rows, columns, all, none

 > If we use rules and border together, rules value would dominate